-Members of the collaborative include The Charlotte Observer, La Noticia, QCity Metro, QNotes, WCNC-TV, and WFAE 90.7FM, as well as the James L. Knight School of Communication at Queens University of Charlotte, the Charlotte Mecklenburg Library, and Free Press, a community-engagement organization.
+Members of the collaborative include Carolina Public Press, The Charlotte Observer, La Noticia, QCity Metro, QNotes, WCNC-TV, and WFAE 90.7FM, as well as the James L. Knight School of Communication at Queens University of Charlotte and the Charlotte Mecklenburg Library.

 Formation of the group was led by Michael Davis, South Region Manager for the Solutions Journalism Network, based in the Charlotte area.
 Primary representatives of the collaborative are:

-- Amy Lehtonen, Director of Digital Media for WCNC-TV, an NBC affiliate owned by TEGNA Inc., and one of the major television stations in the Charlotte region.
+WCNC-Charlotte, an NBC affiliate owned by TEGNA Inc., and one of the major television stations in the Charlotte region